pajod/gpu-passthrough/README.md

 within their respective IOMMU groups.
 This set should exclude any "PCI bridge" devices which are part of the CPU.

+<a name="code-43">**Code 43**</a>&mdash; The generic error condition displayed in
+ Windows device manager for instances where the NVIDIA&trade; driver fails or refuses to initialize the passed graphics card.

 [Introduction]: #introduction
 [License]: #license
 [Preamble]: #preamble